spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/migrate_pcg.md

 ## What is a PCG migration?

-A PCG migration is an action that updates the PCG reference point mapping in Palette of the PCG deployed clusters.
+A PCG migration is an action that updates the PCG reference point mapping in Palette for clusters deployed by a specific PCG.
 All clusters deployed by the original PCG will be updated to reference a new PCG.
 This action is internal to the Palette management plane.
 The migration process is necessary when you want to remove the existing PCG.
 The ability to migrate a PCG is helpful in scenarios such as: